 Just like you and your family will be heading indoors to stay away from the cold, so will a few unwanted friends.
-As winter approaches, you’ll want to protect your home from potential invaders.
-Here are a few critters to keep an eye out for—and how to prevent them from getting into your home.
+As winter approaches here in Iowa, you’ll want to protect your home from potential invaders.
+Rodents and wildlife are common winter pests.
+Needless to say, no one wants to deal with either.
+The team at Springer Professional Home Services is here to share all you need to know about the critters to keep an eye out for in the winter—and how to prevent them from getting into your home.

 They may seem cute and cuddly, but one surprise scurry across your foot and your mind will be forever changed about this common winter pest.
 Mice aren’t just an annoying nuisance.
 They can be quite damaging to your home and health.
 Mice typically nest in tiny, dark spaces like attics or crawl spaces.
 They can chew through drywall, wood, and wires and can cause some pretty serious damage if undetected.
 Worst of all, mice carry a number of harmful diseases that can spread to your family and pets.